NEENYEE/Global-Data-Salaries/README.md

 **5. Updating Remote Status:**
 The remote_status column in the salaries table was updated based on the remote_ratio values.
 The numeric values representing remote work ratios were replaced with descriptive categories ('fully remote', 'hybrid', 'on-site').

+**6. Update job titles in the 'salaries' table based on specific conditions:**
+Updated job titles in the 'salaries' table, mapping various job titles to standardized ones for consistency.

 ```sql
 -- Removing unnecessary columns from the 'salaries' table